 Current Research & Evaluations

-In 2019, St Vincent’s Homeless Health Service established a program of research focused on the impact of the homeless health service on access to care.
+In 2019, St Vincent’s Homeless Health Service launched a dedicated research program to evaluate the impact of its services on improving access to care for people experiencing homelessness.

 CURRENT PROJECTS: